ECCC-ASTD-MRD/cmake_rpn/README.md

 # Description

 This package contains common functions used throughout the build of various tools with cmake.
-It also defines a set of compilers rules optimized for ECCC's many platforms and compilers
+It also defines a set of compilers presets optimized for ECCC's many platforms and compilers

 # Usage
 This package can be included as a submodule or used through the CMAKE_MODULE_PATH environment variable